echoprotocol/echowiki/api-reference/json-rpc/methods.md

 Transaction hash consists of 2 parts:
 1. Applied operation data, that consists of Block number and index of operation in block.
-2. Ripemd160 hash of serialized operation with appended expiration_time from transaction.
+2. Ripemd160 hash of serialized operation with appended operation index and block number.
 Helps to identify operation from pending.

 And looks like: